moon-kim/coding-challenge_stan/README.md

 - Start by cloning this repository.
 - When you are done, zip your repository and send it to `jens.kleesiek@uk-essen.de` and `jacob.murray@uk-essen.de`.
 - The coding challenge should be completed using Python 3.
 You can use Jupyter Notebooks or standard Python scripts.
-- We encourage the use common machine learning packages, i.e., [scikit-learn](https://scikit-learn.org/stable/).
+- We encourage the use common machine learning packages, e.g., [scikit-learn](https://scikit-learn.org/stable/), [keras](https://keras.io/) or [pytorch](https://pytorch.org/).
 - Please include a `requirements.txt` in your submission, so that we can reproduce your code.
 - Should you want to make use of a GPU-based machine learning method, you are encouraged to do so.
-Google Colab offers free GPU resources.
+For instance, Google [Colab](https://pytorch.org/) offers free GPU resources.

 ## The Data